RedisAI/RedisAI/docs/index.md

   * [Docker image](https://hub.docker.com/r/redisai/redisai/)

 ## Contact Us
-If you have questions, want to provide feedback or perhaps report an issue or [contribute some code](contrib.md), here's where we're listening to you:
+If you have questions, want to provide feedback or perhaps report an issue or [contribute some code](contrib.md), here's how you can contact us:

   * [Forum](https://forum.redislabs.com/c/modules/redisai)
   * [Gitter chatroom](https://gitter.im/RedisLabs/RedisAI)